-(#2091) If the initiator requested negotiation of parameters with the responder in order to perform Fine Timing Measurement as the ranging protocol as defined in 11.22.6.4.2 (RSTA centric EDCA based measurement exchange, the Fine Timing Measurement Parameters field is present in the initial Fine Timing Measurement Frame (see 11.22.6.3 (Fine timing measurement procedure negotiation)) and its retransmissions, and is not present in subsequent Fine Timing Measurement frames except for the conditions described in subclauses 11.22.6.5 and 11.22.6.6.
-If present, it contains a Fine Timing Measurement Parameters element as defined in 9.4.2.279 (Ranging Parameters.)
+(#2091) If the initiator requested negotiation of parameters with the responder in order to perform Fine Timing Measurement as the ranging protocol as defined in 11.22.6.4.2 (EDCA based ranging measurement exchange), the Fine Timing Measurement Parameters field is present in the initial Fine Timing Measurement Frame (see 11.22.6.3 (Fine timing measurement procedure negotiation)) and its retransmissions, and is not present in subsequent Fine Timing Measurement frames except for the conditions described in subclauses 11.22.6.5 and 11.22.6.6.
+If present, it contains a Fine Timing Measurement Parameters element as defined in 9.4.2.279 (Ranging Parameters)

 P82L33-35, P83L1-14

-Since some of the initiating STA’s activities may be nondeterministic and might have higher precedence than the FTM session (e.g., data transfer interaction with an associated AP), the FTM procedure provide scheduling mechanisms to avoid and handle such conflicts: RSTA centric scheduling and ISTA centric scheduling a conflict might prevent the initiating STA from being available at the beginning of the burst instance determined by the responding STA.
-In RSTA centric scheduling the RSTA assigns the ISTA a set of known availability time windows during which measurements occur, and the RSTA has full control of the measurement timing.
-In ISTA centric scheduling the ISTA initiates a measurement based on loose scheduling limitations provided by the RSTA.
+Since some of the initiating STA’s activities may be nondeterministic and might have higher precedence than the FTM session (e.g., data transfer interaction with an associated AP), a conflict might prevent the initiating STA from being available at the scheduled time window(s) for executing the ranging measurement exchange(s).
+The FTM procedure provides mechanisms as described in 11.22.6.1.1 (EDCA based ranging and TB ranging overview) and 11.22.6.1.2 (non-TB ranging overview) to ensure that the ISTA is available to execute the ranging measurement exchange as scheduled.

-RSTA centric scheduling is supported by legacy FTM, TB, PDMG and PEDMG ranging.
-ISTA centric scheduling is supported by non-TB ranging.

-For EDMG STAs that have set to one the First Path Beamforming Training Supported field in the Beamforming Capability subelement, an FTM session shall be preceded by a first path beamforming training as described in 10.43.10.6 First Path Beamforming Training.
-For DMG and EDMG, an FTM session shall be preceded by a first path beamforming training as described in 10.43.10.6 First Path Beamforming Training.TGaz Editor: Rename Cl.
+TGaz Editor: Rename Cl.
 11.22.6.1.1 from “RSTA scheduled operation overview” to “EDCA based Ranging and TB Ranging overview”

 TGaz Editor: Rename Cl.
 11.22.6.1.2 from “ISTA centric operation overview” to “non-TB Ranging overview”